CUAD: An Expert-Annotated NLP Dataset for Legal Contract Review: Experiments

 \paragraph{Performance by Category.} In practice, models should be not only have strong overall performance, but also have strong performance in each individual label category.
 To compare performance across different categories, we compute the AUPR for DeBERTa-xlarge separately across all $41$ categories, and show the results in \Cref{fig:category_comparison}.
 We find that even though performance is high for some labels, it varies substantially by category, with some close to the ceiling of $100\%$ AUPR and others much lower at only around $20\%$ AUPR.
 This underscores that there is still substantial room for improvement.

 \paragraph{Performance as a Function of Model Size.} We now assess the effect of model size on performance.
 We measure the AUPR of various ALBERT models, ranging from ALBERT-base-v2 at $11$ million parameters to ALBERT-xxlarge-v2 at $223$ million parameters.
-We show the results in \Cref{fig:model_size_placeholder}, which shows that the AUPR barely changes at all as the model size increases.
-In particular, even though ALBERT-xxlarge-v2 has more than $20$ times more parameters than its smallest version, it only performs around $3\%$ percent better.
+Even though ALBERT-xxlarge-v2 has more than $20$ times more parameters than its smallest version, it only performs around $3\%$ percent better.
 We find similar results with BERT as well; \Cref{tab:contracts} shows only slight changes in the AUPR from BERT-base ($32.4\%$) to BERT-large ($32.3\%$).

 On the other hand, model size seems to make an important difference in other cases.
 For example, RoBERTa-base ($42.6\%$) has noticeably lower performance than RoBERTa-large ($48.2\%$).
 There are also large differences in performance across different models, with DeBERTa performing far better than BERT.
 This suggests that while model size does not consistently help, model design can still be a path towards improving performance.